Paul Grüninger: Rescue of Jews

 Grüninger was police commander of the Canton of St. Gallen that borders Germany and Austria.
 Following the annexation of Austria by Nazi Germany, Switzerland had closed its border to Jewish people arriving without proper entry permits, and in October 1938 negotiations between Switzerland and Germany led to the stamping of a 'J' in issued to Jewish people.

-As the number of refugees who tried to enter Switzerland illegally increased, Grüninger decided in the summer of 1938 to not send them back, facing the consequence of breaching explicit government instructions.
+As the number of refugees who tried to enter Switzerland illegally increased, Grüninger decided in the summer of 1938 not to send them back, facing the consequence of breaching explicit government instructions.
 To legalize the refugees' status, he falsified visas so that their passports showed that they had arrived in Switzerland before March 1938, when immigration to Switzerland had been restricted.
 This enabled newly arrived Jewish refugees to be taken to Diepoldsau camp to await permits for a temporary stay.
 Grüninger falsified reports about the number of arrivals and status of refugees in his canton.
 He also used his own funds to provide some of them with winter clothing.

 The Swiss federal government initiated an investigation, whereupon Grüninger was dismissed by the government without notice in March 1939.
 Grüninger's trial at the district court of St. Gallen opened in January 1939 and dragged over two years.
 In March 1941 the court found him guilty of "breach of duty", "official misconduct and forgery to a fine".
 His retirement benefits were forfeited, and he was cashiered, fined and had to pay the trial costs.
 The court recognized his altruistic motivations, but found that nevertheless, as a state employee, it was his duty to follow his instructions.